getsentry/sentry-javascript/docs/integrations/angular.rst

 Configuring the Client
 ----------------------

-You need to configure raven.js to use your Sentry DSN.
-This should happen immediately after your raven.js script include:
+While adding ``ngRaven`` to your app will capture enable integration support, you'll still need to wire up the SDK just as if you weren't using Angular.
+This should happen immediately **after** your the JS SDK script tag:

 .. code-block:: html